ElektraInitiative/libelektra/doc/decisions/decision_process.md

 ## Problem

 Simply discussing in an issue and then doing an implementation is okay for non-substantial changes.
-But substantial decisions must be made transparent and participative way.
+But substantial decisions must be made transparently and in a participative way.

 ## Constraints